vitalii-andriiovskyi/ngx-owl-carousel-o/README.md

 ```
 When `width` isn't provided for certain slide and is provided for other slides, firstly it will be 0 (this is default value).
 At the end it will be calculated as (width of carousel)/(items) (e.g. `carouselWidth=1200` and `items=4`, width of slide will be `1200/4=300`).

-In other words the width of slide with unprovided `width` will be set according to how much space in visible carousel window the slide must take.
-E.g. if there must be 2 visible slides, the width of item will be half of carousel window.
+In other words, the width of the slide with unprovided `width` will be set according to how much space in visible carousel window the slide must take.
+E.g. if there must be 2 visible slides, the width of the item will be half of the carousel window.

 ### responsiveBaseElement
 Option `responsiveBaseElement` doesn't work.
-In original Owl Carousel all responsive breakpoints are corresponding to window width.
+In original Owl Carousel, all responsive breakpoints are corresponding to window width.
 Here they are corresponding to width of element `<div class="owl-carousel">` which takes 100% of its parent element width.

 ### fallbackEasing
 Option `fallbackEasing` doesn't work because it's being used by `$.animate()` in  Owl Carousel created by means of jQuery.
 There's no such function in Angular.